Optimal covariance matrix estimation for high-dimensional noise in high-frequency data: Introduction

+Despite the central interests on recovering the signals contaminated by the noise, the properties of the noise themselves are of their own great interests.
+Recently, \cite{Jacod2017} highlighted the importance of statistical properties of the microstructure noise and studied the estimation of its moments; see the recent study of \cite{LiLinton} on the limiting distributions in a broad setting. \cite{Chang2018} investigated recovering the distribution of the noise with some frequency-domain analysis.
+In a simultaneous and independent work of ours, \cite{DaXiu2021} investigated the auto-covariance of the measurement errors with a semiparametric approach that utilizing a working moving-average model.
+These aforementioned studies aimed on univariate cases. \cite{UO09} considered the covariance estimation and testing for measurement errors in a bivariate case. \cite{Christensen2013} proposed an estimator for the covariance matrix of the noise vector in high-frequency finance data.
+Both \cite{UO09} and \cite{Christensen2013} handled fixed dimensional cases with $m$-dependent or independent measurement errors.

+We are motivated to concentrate on high-dimensional cases in this study that shed light on influential practical applications where covariances between different components of the noise could bring us useful information in solving various problems.
+For example, for functional-type observations, the covariations between the measurement errors may help identifying the common source or reasons of contaminations so that improvement can be developed in designing future investigations.
+For financial data, such covariations in the high-dimensional microstructure noise may help in better understanding the trading behaviors that may show substantial different pattern between equities.
+Indeed, \cite{Li2016} found that a parametric function incorporating the market information may account for a substantial contribution to the variations in the microstructure noise.
+Nevertheless, studying the covariance between different components of the high-dimensional noise in high-frequency data remains little explored.

-We investigate in this paper the problem of estimating the covariance matrix of the high-dimensional noise in high-frequency data.
-Our interests are on the validity and optimality of the covariance matrix estimation procedure.
-The problem is challenging from two major aspects.
-One aspect is from the fact that the noises of interest are not directly observable, resulting in latency of the targeted random vectors.
-We can view the observed data as the contaminated observations of the noises of interest.
-This challenge arises together with those from the high data dimensionality and high sampling frequency.
+Our primary interests in this study are on the validity and optimality of the covariance matrix estimation procedure for the high-dimensional noise in high-frequency data.
+This problem has unique challenges from multiple aspects.
+First, since the noise of interest are not directly observable, the targeted random vectors are latent.
+Second, the latency arises together with high data dimensionality and high sampling frequency, two challenging features that interrelates to each other in this investigation.
+The high-dimensional noise sequence is expected to contain serial dependence, posing a major methodological and theoretical challenge.
 The properties of high-dimensional covariance matrix estimation have not yet been explored in this important scenario.
-The other aspect is that the high-dimensional observations may not be synchronous, i.e. different components of the contaminated observation for the high-dimensional noise may be observed at different time points.
-How this unique data feature affects the statistical properties, more specifically on the validity and optimality, of the covariance matrix estimation also remains unknown.
+Third, the high-dimensional observations may not be synchronous, i.e. different components of the contaminated observation for the high-dimensional noise may be observed at different time points.
+How these data features affect the statistical properties on the validity and optimality of the covariance matrix estimation remains unclear.